 Once a download is complete, you'll find the file in the folder you selected as its destination.

 Every reputable download site scans their downloads to eliminate malware, and your Anti-Virus program's "shield" also screens the file as it downloaded.
 Nevertheless, it is a good practice to scan all downloads with your Anti-Virus program before installing - better safe than sorry!

 What you do next depends somewhat on the type of file that you downloaded.
 Here are the possibilities:

-If the file has a .ZIP extension, it is a zip(ped) file.
-A zipped file can be one file or many files which have been compressed into a "container" file whose size is smaller than the size(s) of the original file(s).
-This is done in order to a) save space in secondary storage, and b) save download time.
-Before the file(s) can be used, it (they) must be un-compressed, or un-zipped.
+If the file has a .ZIP extension, it is a Zip file.
+A Zip file is one or several files which have been compressed into a "container" file whose size is smaller than the size of the original files.
+This is done in order to save disk space and download time.
+Before a Zipped program file can be used, it must be un-zipped, or extracted.

 If your download was a setup file the installation will proceed more or less automatically.